Article Highlights

 As Ashley Campos from the UC Berkeley University Student Health Services said in a recent podcast, AAAHC holds ambulatory healthcare clinics to a higher standard.
 They have a lot of quality improvement measures and standards around things like research and patient care.
 And they make sure each healthcare operation is offering the best services possible while holding them accountable to training and development.

 These standards become the policies and procedures that student health services providers follow in order to care for their patients.
-These standards can include patient care, administrative policies, medicine policies, IT policies, and HR policies.
+These standards can include patient care, administrative policies, medication policies, IT policies, and HR policies.
 (More on those in a minute.)

 Without these policies and procedures in place to ensure consistent compliance, the quality of care would vary from day to day, patient to patient.
 As such, there are several reasons why it's important to have policies and procedures for student health services.